rmbooth92084/NewResume/index.md

 - Transfered to the Tech Service Depatment later that year (2017-currnent)

 ### Skills
--Certified ROP Computer Game Design
+- Certified ROP Computer Game Design

--Certified ROP Video Broadcasting
+- Certified ROP Video Broadcasting

--Award for 4.09 GPA and participating in sports(2015-2016)
+- Award for 4.09 GPA and participating in sports(2015-2016)

--Peer counselor and lead leadership activities
+- Peer counselor and lead leadership activities

--Trained to do level 0 and 1 computer IT
+- Trained to do level 0 and 1 computer IT

 ### Awards
--Award for 4.09 GPA and participating in sports(2015-2016)
+- Award for 4.09 GPA and participating in sports(2015-2016)

--Most improved player in Varsity basketball (2014-2015)
+- Most improved player in Varsity basketball (2014-2015)

 ### Education
 Along with the general requirements for high school, I have taken many Advanced Placement AP) classes as well as technical courses directed towards specific career skills.
 I am currently enrolled in Miracosta college working on my associate's degree.

--Mission Vista High School Graduate with 4.09 GPA
+- Mission Vista High School Graduate with 4.09 GPA

--Game design using Javascript and C#
+- Game design using Javascript and C#

--Knows how to program in java
+- Knows how to program in java

--Video Broadcasting using Adobe Premiere Pro
+- Video Broadcasting using Adobe Premiere Pro

--Current college gpa is 3.0
+- Current college gpa is 3.0